|Date Opened||5/13/2021 6:00:00 PM|

 THE JOB: Under general supervision, conducts investigations to identify deaths that fall under the jurisdiction of the Coroner’s Office and to determine the cause and manner of deaths; determines the identification of the deceased and notifies the next of kin; collects and preserves forensic evidence; collects and reviews medical records; safeguards the personal effects of the decedent; prepares and submits reports on the death investigation to the Forensic Pathologist; works closely with all agencies concerned with the decedents death; and performs other related duties as assigned.
-At this time, the positions have been furloughed by 7.5%.
-Furloughs are tentatively scheduled to end on June 30, 2021 pending Board approval

 THE REQUIREMENTS: Any combination of education and experience which would provide the required knowledge and abilities is qualifying, unless otherwise specified.
 A typical way to obtain the knowledge and abilities would be:

 Graduation from High School or G.E.D certificate and a minimum of an associate degree in forensic science, criminal justice, nursing, or other related fields.

 Two years of experience in investigations at a Coroner’s or Medical Examiner’s Office.
 Possession of a valid American Board of Medicolegal Death Investigators (ABMDI) Registration Certificate.
 Successful completion of the Peace Officer Standards and Training (POST) Coroner's Death Investigation Course and PC 832 Arrest Course, within six months of appointment.
 Successful passage of the Board Certification (Advanced) examination from ABMDI, must be completed within twelve months of appointment.